HybridShivam/KMeansMapReduce/README.md

 - `out`: the folder containing the output from Previous MapReduce Jobs

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-# Java Classes

 ## Vector Class
 This model class contains the definition for the Vectors that store the `key value` pairs.
 Height and Weight in the case of my project.
 The `Vector` class implements `WritableComparable<Vector>`.